 A child support order runs into the future, but it is set on current factors.
-When determining a child support order amount, your current situation will be used.
-Your current income; ability to work or work more hours, if unemployed or underemployed; any childcare expenses; any medical insurance premiums paid, filing status on tax returns, and number of overnights exercised are all taken into consideration.
+Your current situation will be used when determining a child support order amount.
+Your current income; ability to work or work more hours if unemployed or underemployed; any childcare expenses; any medical insurance premiums paid, filing status on tax returns, and the number of overnights exercised are all considered.
 However, life is never static, and neither should your child support order remain static.
-If there is a change in your circumstances, such as the number of overnights or if your employment changes, it is time to consult with an attorney to determine if you need to seek a modification.
-If childcare ends or medical insurance is no longer paid, then those amounts should be dropped from the child support calculations and the order revised.
+If there is a change in your circumstances, such as the number of overnights or your employment changes, it is time to consult with an attorney to determine if you need to seek a modification.
+If childcare ends or medical insurance is no longer paid, those amounts should be dropped from the child support calculations and the revised order.

 Child support is for the support of your children.

 Remember, child support is paid to help support your children.
-Refusing to pay your child support impacts the lives of your children.
-If you are having difficulty in paying your child support, be upfront with the other parent.
-Open communication with the other parent may make requesting a modification in support easier.
+Your refusal to pay your child support impacts your children’s lives.
+If you have difficulty paying your child’s support, be upfront with the other parent.
+Open communication with the other parent may make requesting a support modification more uncomplicated.

 If you need to modify your child support order, contact us today to learn about the different packages available to assist you.
 And visit our YouTube channel for more information on co-parenting, communication, and more.